imjoy-team/imagej.js/README.md

 Show a zarr image stored with [NGFF](https://ngff.openmicroscopy.org/latest/) format.
 The input argument `config` is an object contains the following field:
  * source: an URL or a valid Zarr store object
  * name: name of the image
+ * offsetX: starting position for x axis (used to display a small portion of the image plane)
+ * sizeX: the size for x axis (used to display a small portion of the image plane)
+ * offsetY: starting position for y axis (used to display a small portion of the image plane)
+ * sizeY: the size for y axis (used to display a small portion of the image plane)

 For example:
 ```js